achilles-mantel/achilles-mantel.github.io/memory-bank/techContext.md

    - Ability to reload previous calculations
    - Option to delete individual or all history items

-4. **Multiplication Exercise UI**:
+4. **Exercise UI Features**:
    - Question display with large, readable numbers
    - Navigation between questions
-   - Show/hide answer functionality
+   - Answer input with validation
+   - Results summary with color-coded feedback
-   - Question history display
+   - Question history display with toggle to show/hide

 ## Testing Strategy
 1. **Unit Testing**: Test individual functions for time calculations and formatting